yosef-abraham/swamp/README.md

 * `onSuccess` - if subscription has succeeded.
 * `onError` - if it has not.
-* `onFire` - if it succeeded, this is fired when the actual event was published.
+* `onEvent` - if it succeeded, this is fired when the actual event was published.

 ###### Signature
 ```swift